esraertas5/Bellabeat-Case-Study/README.md

 ## Tools Used
 - **Google BigQuery / SQL** – Data processing and analysis
 - **R Programming** – Data visualization
-- **Excel** – Optional for data cleaning and aggregation

----

-## How to Use This Repository
-1. Clone or download the repository to your local machine
-2. Open the dataset files in your preferred tool (BigQuery, Excel, R)
-3. Run SQL queries or R scripts to reproduce the analysis and visualizations
-4. View images and charts in the `images/` folder

 ---